-I bought a garden flat in Dymock, conveyancing formalities finalised in 1999.
+I acquired a 1st floor flat in Dymock, conveyancing having been completed May 2006.
 Can you please calculate a probable premium for a statutory lease extension?
-Equivalent properties in Dymock with over 90 years remaining are worth £195,000.
-The ground rent is £45 invoiced annually.
-The lease comes to an end on 21st October 2083
+Similar flats in Dymock with over 90 years remaining are worth £216,000.
+The ground rent is £50 charged once a year.
+The lease expires on 21st October 2091

-The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more detailed due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information before seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed investigations.
+Do not use the figures in tribunal or court proceedings.
+There may be other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information without first getting professional advice.